dimforge/rapier/python/docs/dim_scalar.rst

 do not interoperate. ``Vec3(1, 2, 3)`` from ``rapier3d`` is a
 **different class** from ``Vec3(1, 2, 3)`` from ``rapier3d_f64``.

-Snapshot blobs are *not* tagged with their flavor — see :doc:`limitations` for details.
+Snapshot blobs are *not* tagged with their flavor: always restore a snapshot through the same ``(dim, scalar)`` flavor that produced it, otherwise the floats will be silently misinterpreted.